Vedanta77/Vedanta77/README.md

 My interests lie in data analysis, querying, building dashboards, and creating simple, structured solutions.

 - Querying and exploring data using SQL
-- Building dashboards using Power BI and Looker Studio
+- Building dashboards using Power BI and Tableau
 - Performing data cleaning, reporting, and basic analysis using Excel
 - Learning machine learning fundamentals and improving problem-solving skills